DongeunPaeng/moments/README.md

 - Read-only error happens in strict mode when I try to change a value of an object that refers to another object (which is more original(?)) -- I didn't understand this thoroughly, thus need to study further about this concept.

 - When I use `axios`, I must not forget to put `res.end()` in the server-side javascript.

+- Don't forget `self-end` to make an element stick to the bottom of its parent div.

 _Day 7_</br>